 M16.
-EAT DISORDER PSYCHOLOGICAL MENT SERVICES PROVIDED BY ELIGIBLE SOCIAL WORKERS (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and (e) the patient is, at the time of the attendance, at least 15 kilomet and res by road from the psychologist; (f) the service is at least 20 minutes but less than 50 minutes in d uration (See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to this Categor Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75 ry) Eating disorder psychological treatment service provided to an eligible consulting rooms by an eligible social worker if: ble patient at a place other than (a) the service is recommended in the patient's eating disorder tre eatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person n; and (d) the service is at least 20 minutes but less than 50 minutes in de uration.
-82378 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$89.10 Benefit: \$5% = \$75.75 Extended Medicare Safety Net Cap: \$267.30 Eating disorder psychological treatment service provided to an eligible social worker if: ble patient in consulting rooms by an (a) the service is recommended in the patient's eating disorder tre atment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person n; and (d) the service is at least 50 minutes in duration.
-82379 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$89.35 Benefit: 85% = \$75.95 Extended Medicare Safety Net Cap: \$268.05 Eating disorder psychological treatment service provided to an eligi worker if: ble patient by an eligible social (a) the service is recommended in the patient's eating disorder tre atment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and 82380 (d) the patient is located within a telehealth eligible area; and
+EATIN NG DISORDERS SERVICES ELIGIBLE SOCIAL WORKERS (b b) the person is not an admitted patient of a hospital; and (c) c) the attendance is by video conference; and (d d) the patient is located within a telehealth eligible area; and (e) an e) the patient is, at the time of the attendance, at least 15 kilome nd etres by road from the psychologist; (f) f) the service is at least 20 minutes but less than 50 minutes in duration Fe See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to this Categoree: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75 ory) Eating disorder psychological treatment service provided to an eligonsulting rooms by an eligible social worker if: gible patient at a place other than (a) a) the service is recommended in the patient's eating disorder the reatment and management plan; and (b b) the person is not an admitted patient of a hospital; and (c c) the service is provided to the person individually and in perso on; and (d d) the service is at least 20 minutes but less than 50 minutes in 6 duration.
+Fe See para MN.16.1, MN.16.3 of explanatory notes to this Category) See: \$89.10 Benefit: 85% = \$75.75 Extended Medicare Safety Net Cap: \$267.30 Ea Eating disorder psychological treatment service provided to an elig ligible social worker if: gible patient in consulting rooms by an (a) a) the service is recommended in the patient's eating disorder the reatment and management plan; and (b b) the person is not an admitted patient of a hospital; and (c c) the service is provided to the person individually and in person on; and (d d) the service is at least 50 minutes in duration.
+Fe See para MN.16.1, MN.16.3 of explanatory notes to this Category) See: \$89.35 Benefit: 85% = \$75.95 Extended Medicare Safety Net Cap: \$268.05 Eating disorder psychological treatment service provided to an elig vorker if: gible patient by an eligible social (a) a) the service is recommended in the patient's eating disorder the reatment and management plan; and (b b) the person is not an admitted patient of a hospital; and (c) c) the attendance is by video conference; and (d d) the patient is located within a telehealth eligible area; and